Harriet Beecher Stowe, the famed 19th-century author of Uncle Tom’s Cabin

 Mrs. Stowe’s book came to be extremely popular among abolitionists across the country.
 However, the book was met with unbridled scorn in the South.
 Historians have stated that Stowe’s Uncle Tom’s Cabin contributed immensely in rallying many Northerners against the institution of slavery, which in turn was one of the reasons for the breakout of the American Civil War.

-What is other things make Harriet Beecher Stowe most famous?
+What are the other things that make Harriet Beecher Stowe famous?
 How was she educated?
 How was her childhood like?
 And what are her most notable accomplishments?

 Learn about the life, works and major achievements of Harriet Beecher Stowe.

 Fast Facts about Harriet Beecher